The 3 Steps to Ending PEDs in MMA (and Why They Won't Be Taken)

 True, Random Drug Testing

-Fun fact: I downright loathe Joe Rogan.
-That said, his interview with Victor Conte (founder of BALCO) is an absolute must-watch for anyone interested in PED use in combat sports.
+Joe Rogan's interview with Victor Conte (founder of BALCO) is an absolute must-watch for anyone interested in PED use in any given sport.

-Anyway, we all know the problems with the existing drug testing system.
+Fans already know the problems with the existing drug testing system.
 Fighters are often told or can easily anticipate when they are going to be tested, which allows them to either purge any PEDs from their body or outright falsify their samples.
-This allows users to easily avoid failing tests while still using whatever they want.
+This allows users to easily avoid failing tests while still using whatever potentially banned substance they want.

 The way to fix this, naturally, is to make it so fighters are not able to anticipate when that fateful knock on their door will occur.
 If fighters are unable to predict when they will be tested for PEDs, it makes it substantially more difficult to use PEDs without fear of repercussions.